impshum/Reddit-Fluff/readme.md

 I've included a modified version of the popular theme [Naut](https://github.com/Axel--/Naut-for-reddit) that works nicely with the word cloud.
 Copy the contents of theme/styles.css over to the subreddit stylesheet and upload all the images in the theme folder.
 Take a look at the marvellous spangly [Live demo](https://www.reddit.com/r/recycledrobot/) if you like.

 ![Theme-Screenshot](https://i.imgur.com/lyBLFST.png)

+---

+### License Stuff

+This 'ere software is hacky as fuck.
+Use at your peril.
+I'd appreciate a mention if you do.
+But if you don't, I'm not going to lose sleep over it.
+'Meh' - impshum on copyright